brain-bzh/MCNN/README.md

 ## Graph Processing

 Graph generation and translation searching available in folder graph_processing.
-Instructions coming soon.
+A python version is available for generating the graphs and translations.
+If the python version takes too long to find the translations you can try the ocaml version of the program that is quicker, but does not generate the strides.

 ## CIFAR-10